Paybook/sync-code-samples/widget/config.md

     // Starts the widget directly in a site.
 This is used when updating username, password, etc of a credential of a given site e.g. open the widget directly in Santander Empresas site.
 It has to be a valid id_site.
 Default=null
     "site": "string",
     // Starts the widget directly choosing the given organization type e.g. Open the widget directly for the Government organization type.
 It has to be a valid id_site_organization_type.
 Default=null
-    "siteOrganizationType": "string",
+    "siteOrganizationType": "string"
   },
   // In general, the navigation value will specify which elements will be displayed and thus limit or extend the navigation capabilities for the end-user:
   "navigation": {
     // If true, display all Business sites e.g. 'cuentas de sitios empresariales'.
 Default=true "displayBusinessSites": "bool",
     // If true, display logos in the widget for the site, site organizations, and the site logo in the status toast.
 If false, no logos will be displayed.
 Default=true
     "displayLogoImages": "bool",
     // If true, when a final synchronization status is reached, the status toast will automatically expand and display the long description explaining the final result.
 This is useful when an error is obtained so that the end-user knows exactly what happened.
 Default=false
     "displayLongDescription": "bool",
     // If true, display all Personal sites e.g. a personal site is one that is not business.
 Default=true "displayPersonalSites": "bool",
     // If true, close the modal when the synchronization is initiated (websocket starts) and thus the process will continue in a status toast.
 If false, the synchronization process will carry on in the modal (if the user closes the modal, then the toast will be displayed).
 Default=false
     "displayStatusInToast": "bool",